MichaelHWatkins/MealPrep.Solution/README.md

 * 11:30 - 11:55 Continuing to research my issue.
 * 11:55 - 12:27 Created a bug in the program, looking for it now.
 * 12:27 - 1:10 Found the bug.
+* 1:10 - 1:30 Spent some time thinking where I want to go next with the project.